Scientific programme

 • Monika Musial (University of Silesia in Katowice, Poland)

-High sectors of the intruder-three Fock space multireference coupled cluster method in the studies of excited states
+High sectors of the intruder-free Fock space multireference coupled cluster method in the studies of excited states

-• Frank Neese (Max-Planck-Institut für Kohlenforschung, Mülheim an der Ruhr, Germany)
+• Frank Neese (Max-Planck-Institut für Kohlenforschung, Mülheim, Germany)

 • Fabrizia Negri (Università di Bologna, Italy)

-Influence of diradical character and aggregation on optoelectronic properties of conjugated molecular materials: insights from computational modelling
+Influence of diradical character and aggregation on optoelectronic properties of molecular materials: insights from cost-effective DFT-based calculations

 • Christian Ochsenfeld (Ludwig-Maximilians-Universität München, Germany)